j-mie6/parsley/docs/api-guide/errors/patterns.md

 // assume that a `lexer` is available val float = lexer.nonlexeme.floating.decimal val _noFloat =
-    float.verifiedUnexpected("floating-point values may not be used as array indices")
+    float.verifiedExplain("floating-point values may not be used as array indices")

 _noFloat.parse("hello")
 _noFloat.parse("3.142")